-Jonathan Jennings Harris was born on August 27, 1979 in Burlington Vermont, and spent his early childhood at High Acres Farm in the town of Shelburne.
+Jonathan Jennings Harris was born on August 27, 1979 in Burlington Vermont, and spent his early years at High Acres Farm in the nearby town of Shelburne.

-He attended St. Bernard’s School in New York City — then studied painting (with Tim Engelland) at Deerfield Academy, computer science (with Brian Kernighan) at Princeton University, and interactive art (with Andy Cameron) at Fabrica.
+He attended St. Bernard’s School in New York City — then studied painting (with Tim Engelland) at Deerfield Academy, computer science (with Brian Kernighan) at Princeton University, and interaction design (with Andy Cameron) at Fabrica.

-After working with drawing, painting, and sketchbooks for many years, he was robbed at gunpoint while traveling in Central America in 2003 — prompting a shift away from physicality towards the digital world.
+After focusing on drawing, painting, and sketchbooks for many years, he was robbed at gunpoint while traveling in Central America in 2003 — prompting a shift away from physicality and into the digital world.

 His early data visualization projects (such as Wordcount, 10x10, We Feel Fine, and I Want You To Want Me) helped to establish that burgeoning field by rejoicing in the beauty of the newly-nascent Internet from ~2003–2008.

-These projects explored the ways in which humanity was evolving into a single planetary ‘meta-organism’ — which could be probed and represented in real-time through the troves of Internet data that it was producing.
+These projects explored the ways in which humanity was evolving into a single planetary ‘meta-organism’ — which could be probed and represented in real-time through the troves of Internet data that we were all producing.

-Around 2007, he began to re-incorporate the physical world in his work through a series of experiential storytelling projects that helped to establish the field of ‘interactive documentary.’
+In 2007, he began to re-incorporate the physical world through a series of experiential documentary projects that helped to establish the field of ‘interactive storytelling.’
 These projects (such as The Whale Hunt, Balloons of Bhutan, and I Love Your Work) utilized rigid rule sets to govern data collection in the physical world (in much the same way that his computer programs were instructed through algorithms to gather data online).
-Through this process, he was interested in mingling the methods of man and machine.
+Through this process, he was interested in gaining a degree of empathy with the machine.